WalletConnect/walletconnect-docs/README.md

 ## Introduction

 Wallet Connect is a simple solution that enables communication between desktop Dapps and mobile Wallets using a QR Code to establish a session.
-It's an open standard and does not require the User to have specific hardware or install any software.
-The standard is agnostic to any mobile Wallets that wishes to support it and enables Dapp developers to integrate with several mobile Wallets through a single implementation.
+It's an open protocol and does not require the User to have specific hardware or install any software.
+The protocol is agnostic to any mobile Wallets that wishes to support it and enables Dapp developers to integrate with several mobile Wallets through a single implementation.

 ## Getting Started

-Currently the WalletConnect standard has implementations in Javascript for Browser SDK, Wallet SDK, Push Notification Webhook and in Python for the Bridge Server.
+Currently the WalletConnect protocol has implementations in Javascript for Browser SDK, Wallet SDK, Push Notification Webhook and in Python for the Bridge Server.

 To quickly setup for your Dapp or Wallet, go to [Quick Start](quick-start.md)

-To read the technical specification of the WalletConnect Standard, go to [Technical Specification](tech-spec.md)
+To read the technical specification of the WalletConnect protocol, go to [Technical Specification](tech-spec.md)

 To reference all the Bridge API calls go to [Bridge API](bridge-api.md)